jhudsl/Informatics_Research_Leadership/docs/01-intro.md

 <img src="images/01-intro_files/figure-html//1OU5qeRgN_fojGbcyu2qEdwlcKpDO6BveWtYW_u1Hqd4_gc53d3d234f_0_148.png" title=" This is Hilda, the happy informaticist.
 She feels supported and understood and makes the most out of her work." alt=" This is Hilda, the happy informaticist.
 She feels supported and understood and makes the most out of her work." width="100%" />

 Here is Francis the frustrated collaborator.
 She often feels misunderstood by her colleagues.
 They seem to think her work is easy and should be done faster and they often don't discuss important aspects about the project until she needs to redo work.
-Thus, she is reasonable frustrated.
+Thus, she is reasonably frustrated.

 <img src="images/01-intro_files/figure-html//1OU5qeRgN_fojGbcyu2qEdwlcKpDO6BveWtYW_u1Hqd4_gc53d3d234f_0_175.png" title=" This is Fracis, the frustrated informaticist.
 Collaborators just don't seem to understand." alt=" This is Fracis, the frustrated informaticist.
 Collaborators just don't seem to understand." width="100%" />